terrelsa13/MUMC/README.md

 # Library Matching By Id, By Path, or By Network Path
 * [Explaination and examples.](https://github.com/terrelsa13/MUMC/issues/18#issue-1217953189)

+# Known Limitations
+* When importing played states from Trakt the ```days since played``` shown in the console output will not show the correct value.
+  - This is an issue with the ```last played date``` Trakt sends to your Emby/Jellyfin API for each played media item.
+  - Fixing this is outside of the scope of this script.

 # Requirements
 * Linux, Windows, or MAC?